Below are links and resources for students and counselors, which we’re updating regularly.

 Note: If you don’t find a hyperlink below, that means the resource is forthcoming.
 We’ll add links when each resource is ready.

-Read the actual decision from the Supreme Court for yourself at this PDF.
+Read the 2023 race-conscious admission decision from the Supreme Court at this PDF.

 Is it “Okay” to Write about Race in Your College Application—And, If So, How?
 (Blog Article)